 The choice of international vs local school for your child is very difficult.
 On this page we offer down-to-earth information about the differences in these two types of schooling and why it is important to make the decision very carefully.

-Although the term 'local' is used commonly, I prefer the term 'mainstream'.
+Although the term 'local' is used commonly, we prefer the term 'mainstream'.

-Before you go any further please read the article written by me and published in the Hong Kong Parent's Journal.
+Before you go any further please read the article written by us and published in the Hong Kong Parent's Journal.
 Click the link on the right or at the bottom of the page.

-Also, please note that this information is based on my experience and I am not biased towards the international system.
+Also, please note that this information is based on our experience and we are not biased towards the international system.

 The following considerations will help you to make the decision.